dcunited001/dc.files.emacs/README.md

 much delayed me using emacs by like two years.
 My keybindings configs were all non-standard, so that was another barrier to entry for me.

+Another major mistake was trying to use terminal emacs, instead of GUI emacs.
+Yet another was trying to get GUI emacs to behave exactly the same as terminal emacs.
+I should have just gone with GUI emacs, which works out better for application switching, as I don't need to navigate to my terminal app *then also navigate to my emacs tab within the terminal*.
+Config settings that were hard to get to behave exactly the same within GUI as the terminal include: metakey behavior and the hyper/super keys.
+Basically, i needed to mainain a separate set of keybindings for emacs in terminal and emacs in GUI.
+VERY VERY CONFUSING.

 Eventually, i will incorporate some of the ideas of my own `emacs.d` into `init-local.el` and better structure the files loaded from it.
 Some of my emacs ideas weren't too bad, but most were not